Vadims06/isiswatcher/README.md

 | IPv6 Reachability                | 236 |                        |

 ### Network architecture
-Number of watchers is equal to the number of IS-IS areas and each Watcher is placed in individual network namespace.
+**GRE Mode**: Number of watchers is equal to the number of IS-IS areas and each Watcher is placed in individual network namespace.
 IS-IS LSDB sits in watcher's namespace and doesn't interact with other Watchers keeping it isolated.
+**BGP-LS Mode**: Each watcher connects to a BGP-LS capable router.
+Multiple watchers can connect to the same router if it advertises multiple IS-IS areas, or each watcher can connect to different routers.
 ![](./docs/GRE_FRR_individual_instances.png)

 ## Demo